-In this guide, you will learn how to launch the ExtraHop Explore appliance AMI in your Amazon Web Services (AWS) environment, and join multiple Explore appliances to create an Explore cluster.
+In this guide, you will learn how to launch the ExtraHop recordstore AMI in your Amazon Web Services (AWS) environment, and join multiple recordstores to create a cluster.

 - Sign in to AWS with your user name and password.